jito-foundation/restaking/docs/_tools/00_cli.md

 * `get` — Gets a vault
 * `list` — List all vaults
 * `set-capacity` — Sets the deposit capacity in the vault
+* `delegate-token-account` — Delegate a token account
+* `delegated-token-transfer` — Transfer a token account